 On July 27th 1937 in Downingtown PA residents saw an animal with red eyes that they could not identified.

 Back in 1960 in Mays Landing tracks were found and noises were heard and were assumed to be those of the Jersey Devil.
 Also merchants in the Camden area offered up $10,000 to anyone that could bring them the Jersey Devil.

 It has been said that when the Jersey Devil is spotted usually it is followed by some sort of bad historic occurrence such as war or ships sinking.

 Many skeptics that do not believe in the Jersey Devil believe it is simply just the product of an over active imagination or just a story to scare the children.
 Others feel that the legend may have been created for political gains.
 The earliest recollections and referrals to the Jersey Devil called it The Leeds Devil and may have been to discredit a Daniel Leeds who was a local politician.

 Out of all the cryptoid the Jersey Devil has the least amount of photos, videos and physical evidence collected against him.
 Some common explanations of what the Jersey Devil might be are: ghost, inbred, birth defect, mentally disabled, Sand Hill Crane, Hammerhead Bat, Dinosaur (specifically a dimorphodon), undiscovered species and a figment of an overactive imagination.

 To follow along with the progress of the film, go here:

-(Chris Chaos is a long time resident of South Jersey who once again resides in and writes from Gloucester City, New Jersey.
-He is a filmmaker, a business owner, writer, urban explorer and investigator of the odd and weird, has a black cat named Jynx, two rats: Hopping Heather and Climbing Carol, a proud parent, happily taken and a connoisseur of hot wings. )
+(Chris Chaos is a long time resident of South Jersey.
+He is a filmmaker, a business owner, writer, urban explorer and investigator of the odd and weird, has a black cat named Jynx and Friskie, two Guinea pigs, Heather and Carol, a proud parent, happily taken and a connoisseur of hot wings. )